 Generic Name: thioridazine (Pronunciation: THYE oh RID a zeen)

-Thioridazine is an anti-psychotic medication in a group of drugs called phenothiazines (FEEN-oh-THYE-a-zeens).
+Thioridazine is an anti-psychotic medication called a phenothiazine (FEEN-oh-THYE-a-zeen).
 It works by changing the actions of chemicals in your brain.

 Thioridazine is used to treat psychotic disorders such as schizophrenia.

 Thioridazine is usually given after other medications have been tried without successful treatment of schizophrenia.

 Thioridazine may also be used for purposes not listed in this medication guide.

 Thioridazine 10 mg-GG

 Thioridazine 100 mg-GG